-Do you enjoy playing video games and have a passion for making money online?
+Do you enjoy playing video games and have a passion to earn money online?
 If so, this is the article that you have been waiting on forever.
-Keep on reading to learn how to make money on Twitch, exactly what it is, and why this can be the dream site for people who want to make money online while also having quite a bit of fun.
+Keep on reading to learn how to make money on Twitch, exactly what a twitch streamer is, and why this can be the dream site for people and twitch users who want to earn money online while also having quite a bit of fun.

 In short, Twitch TV is an entertainment website where people can watch other people play video games live via stream.
 There are a few other things that can be done on Twitch besides gaming, but more on that later.
 For now, let me explain exactly why Twitch TV is such an amazing opportunity for people who love gaming and want to make money on the Internet.